Binary search: Branch prediction

+Cache usage

 On most computer architectures, the processor has a hardware cache separate from RAM.
 Since they are located within the processor itself, caches are much faster to access but usually store much less data than RAM.
 Therefore, most processors store memory locations that have been accessed recently, along with memory locations close to it.
 For example, when an array element is accessed, the element itself may be stored along with the elements that are stored close to it in RAM, making it faster to sequentially access array elements that are close in index to each other (locality of reference).
 On a sorted array, binary search can jump to distant memory locations if the array is large, unlike algorithms (such as linear search and linear probing in hash tables) which access elements in sequence.
 This adds slightly to the running time of binary search for large arrays on most systems.

+Paul Khuong has noted that binary search on large (≥ 512 KiB) arrays of exactly a power-of-two size tends to cause an additional problem with how CPU caches are implemented.
+Specifically, the translation lookaside buffer (TLB) is often implemented as a content-addressable memory (CAM), with the "key" usually being the lower bits of a requested address.
+When searching on an array of exactly a power-of-two size, memory address with the same lower bits tend to be accessed, causing collisions ("aliasing") with the "key" used to fetch the CAM.
+The typical TLB is 4-way associative, meaning it can handle at most four addresses hitting the same "key", after which TLB thrashing happens.
+(Although the other levels of CPU caches also use a similar setup, they manage smaller areas with a higher way count, usually 8 or 16, so they are less affected.)
+This can be prevented by offsetting the split point of the binary search so it divides at 31/64 instead of exactly the middle.

 Binary search versus other schemes

 Sorted arrays with binary search are a very inefficient solution when insertion and deletion operations are interleaved with retrieval, taking $O(n)$ time for each such operation.
 In addition, sorted arrays can complicate memory use especially when elements are often inserted into the array.
 There are other data structures that support much more efficient insertion and deletion.
 Binary search can be used to perform exact matching and set membership (determining whether a target value is in a collection of values).
 There are data structures that support faster exact matching and set membership.
 However, unlike many other searching schemes, binary search can be used for efficient approximate matching, usually performing such matches in $O(\log n)$ time regardless of the type or structure of the values themselves.
 In addition, there are some operations, like finding the smallest and largest element, that can be performed efficiently on a sorted array.